SpongeBob SquarePants season 1: Cast

 The first season featured Tom Kenny as the voice of the title character SpongeBob SquarePants and his pet snail Gary.
-SpongeBob's best friend, a starfish named Patrick Star, was voiced by Bill Fagerbakke, while Rodger Bumpass played the voice of Squidward Tentacles, an arrogant and ill-tempered octopus.
+SpongeBob's best friend, a starfish named Patrick Star, was voiced by Bill Fagerbakke, while Rodger Bumpass was the voice of Squidward Tentacles, an arrogant and ill-tempered octopus.
 Other members of the cast were Clancy Brown as Mr. Krabs, a miserly crab obsessed with money and SpongeBob's boss at the Krusty Krab; Mr. Lawrence as Plankton, a small green copepod and Mr. Krabs' business rival; Jill Talley as Karen, Plankton's sentient computer wife; Carolyn Lawrence as Sandy Cheeks, a squirrel from Texas; Mary Jo Catlett as Mrs. Puff, SpongeBob's boating school teacher; and Lori Alan as Pearl Krabs, a teenage whale who is Mr. Krabs' daughter.

-While Hillenburg, Derek Drymon, and Tim Hill were writing the pilot "Help Wanted", Hillenburg was also conducting auditions to find voices for the show characters.
+While Hillenburg, Derek Drymon, and Tim Hill were writing the pilot "Help Wanted", Hillenburg was also conducting auditions to find voices for the show's characters.
 He had created the character of SpongeBob with Tom Kenny, in which he utilised Kenny's and other people's personalities to help create SpongeBob's personality.
 The voice of SpongeBob was originally used by Kenny for a minor female alligator character named Al in Rocko's Modern Life.
-Kenny forgot the voice initially as he created it only for that single use.
+Kenny forgot the voice initially, as he created it only for that single use.
 Hillenburg, however, remembered it when he was coming up with SpongeBob and used a video clip of the episode to remind Kenny of the voice.
-Kenny said that SpongeBob's high pitched laugh was specifically aimed at being unique, stating that they wanted an annoying laugh in the tradition of Popeye and Woody Woodpecker.
+Kenny said that SpongeBob's high-pitched laugh was specifically aimed at being unique, stating that they wanted an annoying laugh in the tradition of Popeye and Woody Woodpecker.
 Hillenburg originally had Mr. Lawrence for the role of voicing Squidward.
-Drymon said "We knew Doug from Rocko, where he was a storyboard director and where he also did the voice of Filburt.
+Drymon said, "We knew Doug from Rocko, where he was a storyboard director and where he also did the voice of Filburt.
 We were showing Doug the storyboard, and he started reading back to us in his Tony the Tiger/Gregory Peck voice.
 It was really funny, and we wound up having SpongeBob use a deep voice when he entered the Krusty Krab for the first time."
 Hillenburg loved the voice and decided to let Lawrence play a variety of incidental characters, including Plankton.